alpi is published by Satoshi Ltd., whose three load-bearing principles for this document are:

 -32001 forbidden / "admin role required".

 What member does NOT restrict.
-The role limits the host control plane (config, devices, gateways, MCP, profile lifecycle, schedules, daemon restart).
+The role limits the host control plane (config, devices, email, MCP, profile lifecycle, schedules, daemon restart).
 It does not sandbox the agent itself: a member device can still send chat turns via host.chat.send, which means anything the agent's tools can do — write to the workspace, edit memories, hit external HTTP — is reachable.
-If you need a sandbox boundary on agent capabilities, use the OS sandbox flag and / or a separate profile, not the device role.
+If you need a sandbox boundary on agent capabilities, use the OS sandbox flag and a dedicated profile, not the device role.
+Profiles still share one daemon and OS trust boundary; mutually untrusted customers require separate containers, VMs, or OS accounts with independent Alpi homes and credentials.

 Three host.network.* verbs (status, set_advertised, restart_host_server) stay in _LOCAL_ONLY_METHODS — no remote role unlocks them.
 The admin allowlist lives in _ADMIN_METHODS in alpi/host/server.py.